-The Company took the strategic decision to continue R&D investment during the pandemic, and increasing spend to (£1.2m (14.4% of sales) compared to £1.1m (7.7% of sales) in the prior year), supported by securing a number of Innovate UK grant funded projects during the financial year.
-This ensured resources were committed to developing products which will drive future growth and profitable return on this investment.
+The Company took the strategic decision to continue R&D investment in line with prior year at £1.1m (2021: £1.2m), supported by securing a number of Innovate UK grant funded projects during the last financial year.
+This ensures resources were committed to developing products which will drive future growth and profitable return on this investment.